 News director Lee Thompson oversees KTVZ/KFXO in Bend, Oregon.
 He says he gives job candidates all of :10 before he decides whether they’re worth looking at longer.
 If not, he puts the them in the “Good luck with your career” file.

-At WPMI in Mobile/Pensacola, Bob Noonan says he watches a resume reel for :30, but only after he’s read the “paper” resume.
+As we reported in a post last year, at WPMI in Mobile/Pensacola, Bob Noonan says he watches a resume reel for :30, but only after he’s read the “paper” resume.
 On that resume, he says he’s looking for evidence of internships and for where the candidate went to school in case he knows one of the professors who teaches in the program.

 Beech says the reel should include 2-3 stand-ups and 2-3 stories—no more.
 He’s also OK with candidates including a little anchoring at the end.